Theodore Pitcairn: Art collector

 Over the years, Pitcairn traveled extensively in Europe, where he further developed his keen interest in fine art.
 He acquired paintings by El Greco, Claude Monet, Rembrandt, and Vincent van Gogh.
 Thomas Hoving, former Director of the Metropolitan Museum of Art, described meeting the Reverend Pitcairn in the course of negotiating the purchase of Garden at Sainte-Adresse by Claude Monet.

-While searching for a suitable portrait painter for church dignitaries—Bishop William Frederic Pendleton and Bishop Nathaniel Dandridge Pendleton—Pitcairn met the young artist, through the efforts of Ernst Pfeiffer, in 1921 at the home of the banker and art collector Nicolaas Urban.
+In 1921, while searching for a suitable portrait painter for church dignitaries—Bishop William Frederic Pendleton and Bishop Nathaniel Dandridge Pendleton—Pitcairn met Philippe Smit through the efforts of Ernst Pfeiffer at the home of the banker and art collector Nicolaas Urban.
 Impressed by Smit's style, Pitcairn purchased Marijke with White Feather Fan, a portrait of Urban's daughter.
-He subsequently met Maryke, the subject of the painting, and they were married in 1926.
-Theodore and Maryke (September 7, 1905 - November 10, 1978) were the parents of nine children.
-Maryke's mother, Berendina, married Philippe Smit in 1941 after her divorce from Nicolaas Urban (1929).
+He subsequently met Marijke, the subject of the painting, and they were married in 1926.
+Theodore and Marijke (September 7, 1905 - November 10, 1978) were the parents of nine children.
+Marijke's mother, Berendina, married Philippe Smit in 1941 after her divorce from Nicolaas Urban (1929).
 Throughout the painter's life until his death in 1948 and even after that, Pitcairn acquired the majority of the artist's works.